 At this time, brands should already have a well-planned strategy for their holiday sales.
 However, shifts in consumer preferences, spending habits, and external factors such as inflation can necessitate changes in strategies you may have planned a year in advance.
 Here are some Black Friday buying trends you ought to know for 2023 so you can adapt your marketing initiatives to create the best possible shopping experiences for your customers.

-Black Friday Buying Trends for 2021:
+Black Friday Buying Trends for 2023:

-Increased consumer preference for shops with multiple payment options
+- Increased consumer preference for shops with multiple payment options

 However, not all businesses are able to afford costly digital payment solutions.
 If you are a small retail brand or a new entrepreneur, you can still meet this consumer need by partnering with a solutions provider.
 Look for one that has a POS system that enables multiple payment options.

 Anything tech is understandably close to the younger generation aged 25 to 44.
 It’s the millennial and Gen Z consumers who are camping out in virtual storefronts to get first dibs when Black Friday opens.
 Both segments were born into the digital age and use online tools for just about everything.
 While they do not exclusively go digital in purchasing goods, they are known to spend a considerable amount of money on online shopping—most especially when it means enjoying more value for their money in terms of discounts and freebies.
-66% of millennials admitted that they would actually make a switch to another brand that offers at least a 30% discount.

 Reaching out to consumers through omnichannel marketing remains to be the most effective strategy to keep brands top of mind.
 Millennials are more likely to be loyal to brands and stores that give them exceptional customer-centric experiences.
 The frictionless shopping experience in a reliable shopping platform should be supported by various other channels for customer touch points to create a strong connection with the customer.